-Three buses a day leave Ruwi bus station, operated by Oman National Transport (ONT) in Muscat, at 6am, 3pm and a new service at 11pm.
+Three buses a day leave Ruwi bus station, operated by Mwasalat, formerly known as Oman National Transport Company (ONTC) in Muscat, at 6am, 3pm and a new service at 11pm.
 Tickets can be bought at the station’s ticket window the day before, of just before boarding.
 The journey takes about 6 hours, so if you take the morning one you will get in Dubai just before lunch, and have plenty of time to sunbathe or go on a shopping spree!
 Another company, located literally left of the bus station also offers the same service, but the buses also leave at 6am and 3pm.

 The seats are fairly comfortable, and unaccompanied ladies tend to travel at the front of the bus, whereas males sit wherever they please – not really a rule, but just local custom.
 The view of the coutryside is actually quite scenic, especially the further north in Oman you get.
 There is only one stop between both cities, in a small, recently opened commercial centre in Sohar.
 There are a number of fast food shops selling exactly the same, and a convenience store.

-The next stop is at the Omani side of the border, where you will get your leaving stamp.
+The next stop is on the Omani side of the border, where you will get your leaving stamp.
 The tills inside the building read “Arrival Visa”, but it’s there where you get your leaving stamp.
-On my first trip the queues were very long, so I was sent outside, where there is a small window on the right hand side of the building, right under the arched gate, with no queues, and that is where they will stamp your passport.
+On my first trip, the queues were very long, so I was sent outside, where there is a small window on the right-hand side of the building, right under the arched gate, with no queues, and that is where they will stamp your passport.
 That’s actually the till for those driving.
 You just arrive, show your passport, get your stamp, and off you go.
 Quick, easy, painless.